 The Social Security Administration (SSA) is committed to maintaining the accuracy of earnings records used to determine benefit amounts to ensure customers get the benefits they have earned.

-Work with your employee to resolve the error.
-We have provided a Sample Social Security Number Verification Service (SSNVS) letter to give to employees.
+Work with your employees to resolve the error.
+We provided a sample Social Security Number Verification letter you can give to employees.

 - How can I verify employees’ Social Security numbers?

 - How do I file W-2s, W-2Cs and W-3s for my employees?

 - Will I get penalized by the Internal Revenue Service (IRS) for having an incorrect SSN (TIN) on a Form W-2?

 - What should I do if my employee’s name and Social Security number do not match Internal Revenue Service records?

 - How can my employee change or correct their name on their Social Security number card?

 - Does my employee need to do anything to correct their earnings record?

 - How does my employee apply for a replacement Social Security number card?